 'Cakes by Jane'.

 Keep your cake simple and unfussy.
-Many Italian wedding cakes are still a single tier of 'millefoglie' (puff pastry) filled with cream and topped with fresh fruit - delicious.
+Many Italian wedding cakes are still a single tier of 'millefoglie' (puff pastry) filled with cream and topped with fresh fruit.
+Have only as many tiers as are strictly needed to feed your guests.

 Serve wedding cake as a sweet at your reception.
 Although other cultures generally serve a sweet as well, Italian wedding cake is the star attraction and almost always used as a course on its own.

 Make sure the bride and groom share the first slice, and feed it to each other.
-This creates a great photo opportunity as well.
+This creates a great photo opportunity.

-If you want to go with the symbolism of ancient Rome, have nuts included in your wedding cake recipe to symbolise health and fertility.
+If you want to go with the symbolism of ancient Rome, include nuts in your wedding cake recipe to symbolise health and fertility.